Stochastic Network Interaction Model (SNIM) Tutorial

 Professor/Researcher

-Investigador Independiente CADIC - CONICET, Docente/Investigador de la UNGS, Doctor en Biología de la UBA.
+Investigador Independiente CADIC - CONICET, Docente/Investigador de la UNTDF, Doctor en Biología de la UBA.
 Complex systems.
 Networks.
 Global Forest Fragmentation.
 Open science.
 R, Julia, Netlogo, C++ & Python.